thekrprince/ex-portfolio/README.md

-# portfolio
+# Portfolio

 My Portfolio

-All of my projects, blogs and skillsets are mentioned over here.
+Details about me, my work, blogs and skillsets are mentioned over here.
+So, if you're seeing this.
+Do checkout my portfolio which is hosted at https://krprince.com